GrayGirling/FTL/doc/markdown/FTL-user-guide.md

 independently of whether it is locked or not (so creating a new name-value pair when the last pushed directory is locked will fail).

-The empty directory name as a parent specifies the most recently pushed directory explicity.
-This notation can be used to create local names in the environment that will not then refer to incidental external definitions.
-Thus ".*name*" will refer to a local variable *name* even if an external value exists with the same name.
+The empty directory name as a parent specifies the entire environment.
+ This notation can be used to create variable names using the FTL indexing notation (see below).
+Thus ".*name*" will refer to the same variable that  *name* does.

 ### FTL Indexing